KawikaMiller/reading-notes/class-06.md

 # Reading - Class 06

-These notes will cover basic information about JavaScript objects as well as introcutory information about the DOM, or Document Object Model.
+These notes will cover basic information about JavaScript objects as well as introductory information about the DOM, or Document Object Model.

 ## JavaScript - Object Basics